 Yet, despite these successes, each day thousands of Alberta workers are injured on the job.
 And the odds of injury are far greater than the provincial government would have us believe.

-This fact sheet lays out Alberta’s real rate of worker injury.
+This report lays out Alberta’s real rate of worker injury.
 It also explains how unions protect workers, both from hazardous workplaces and a provincial government keen to downplay the risks.